 The Mayan Bee Sanctuary on the Transversal Road (at km.
 10) is open to the public and offers a neat education on bees, their importance to our ecosystems, beekeeping, hive rescues, and honey production.

-You can also taste various honey varieties, and take some with you to ward off allergies, sweeten your tea, or bring home as unique gifts.
+You can also taste various honey varieties, and take some with you to ward off allergies, sweeten your tea, or bring them home as unique gifts.
 Try the various honey candies and beauty products, too.

 Chocolate Bars – A Cozumel Tradition